tomcourt/enguino/README.md

 The tachometer is supplied with 12 volts, its a hall effect sensor that returns about 10 volt pulses, 4 pulses per revolution.

 Vans manifold pressure sensor is 0-90mV which is too low to accurately measure with the Arduino.
-It was easiest to use a new manifold pressure sensor for this.
+It's easier to use a new manifold pressure sensor that has a 0-5 volt output.

 For a sensor that might contain a voltage higher than Vcc (such as Van's tachometer) using a voltage divider will cause a significant load which could create issues if still attached to a backup gauge.
 A 15K ohm resistor between the sensor and the pin will safely clip voltages between 20.5 and -15.5 volts.
 The goal here is to limit the internal clamping diodes in the Arduino's CPU to no more than 1ma after the .7 volt diode drop.

-The tachometer measures RPM by recording the uS time whenever the pin has a rising edge.
+The tachometer measures RPM by recording the length of tim in uS time between rising edges on a pin.
 RPM = 60,000,000 / (time - last_time).
 Other interrupt functions (thermocouple and time keeping) will cause occasional jitter.
 Collecting 8 samples, throwing out the highest and lowest and averaging the middle 4 fixes that.

 ### Auxiliary Display

 The auxiliary display consists of two lines of a 4 digit [7 segment LED displays].
 Both are strung together on the same i2c communication bus, but the bottom display has the A0 jumper soldered so they can be individually addressed.
 The displays have power (from the shield board), ground, a data line and a clock line going to them.

+Covering the LED displays with a dark red bezel makes them much easier to read in sunlight.
+A medium red gel filter behind clear plastic works well.

 A master caution/warning [bicolor LED] annunciator is reworked by soldering onto two unused display row of the top display.